Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Experiment Results

 Among the three summarization methods, profiles from hierarchical merging exhibit relatively low accuracy on the MR task.
 It is also found that despite high scores in other dimensions, the consistency score for the events obtained through the hierarchical method is relatively low.
 This indirectly suggests that the quality of events has a more significant influence on the MR task.

-\paragraph{How do the different dimensions of character profile affect reasoning in MR?} As Table~\ref{tab:motivation_ablation} demonstrates, the results of the ablation experiments reveal that each of the four dimensions within the profile contributes to the downstream task.
+\paragraph{Ablation Study on MR} As Table~\ref{tab:motivation_ablation} demonstrates, the results of the ablation experiments reveal that each of the four dimensions within the profile contributes to the downstream task.
 Among these, the dimension of the event is the most critical.
-Excluding this dimension alone leads to a notable decrease in accuracy (-4.5\%).
+Excluding this dimension alone leads to a notable decrease in accuracy ($-9.21\%$).
 The rationale behind this is that events contain substantial plot-related information, which assists the model in grasping the background knowledge pertinent to the characters' decision-making processes.
 Additionally, events integrate elements from the other dimensions, offering a holistic depiction of character personas.
 However, omitting the other dimensions has a less pronounced impact.
 We also observe that reducing the amount of information in the profile correlates with greater variance in experimental outcomes, suggesting that the model becomes less stable as it processes less detailed profiles.